 Why Are Copper Pipes Used for Plumbing?

-Copper is used for pipes instead of other metals because it combines durability, corrosion resistance, and water safety in a way that most other metals do not.
-Iron corrodes and can rust into your water supply.
-Lead is a serious health hazard.
-Copper avoids both problems while remaining strong enough to handle the pressures of a residential plumbing system for 50 or more years.
+Iron corrodes and can rust into your water supply over time.
+Lead is a serious health hazard that has been removed from plumbing systems across the country over the past several decades.
+Copper avoids both problems while remaining strong enough to handle the pressures of a residential water system for 50 or more years without significant degradation.

-Copper is one of the best plumbing materials available, but it is not automatically the best choice for every situation.
-Modern alternatives like PEX offer flexibility, lower cost, and easier installation in certain applications.
-Whether copper or PEX is the better fit depends on your home, your budget, and your priorities.
+Copper is one of the best plumbing materials available, but it is not automatically the right choice for every home or every budget.
+Modern alternatives like PEX offer flexibility, lower cost, and easier installation in many applications.
+Whether copper or PEX fits your situation better depends on your home, your priorities, and what a qualified plumber recommends after seeing your specific setup.

 Copper vs. PEX: Quick Comparison